ABOUT US

 OUR TEAM

 Our staff of three mamas has brought life into the world and tended to it.
 We have cared for elders and sick parents, all while nurturing new life and small children.
 We carry our stories, our ancestors’ stories, and our future generations’ stories in our bellies and our hearts.
-We are proud to have a majority BBIPOC board & advisory board; as partners in our collective, they support mamas, birthers & caregivers drawing upon their lived experiences, care & passion.
+We are deeply grateful to our board & advisory board who guide and steward our collective, supporting mamas & caregivers through their lived experiences, passion, and care.

 Diana Hickey (she/her)